khanhtruonghung/qna/README.md

 # qna

-aa

-This repo is use for learning golang

 ### Question about Squash commit in Git:

 - You will use squash commit a lot because it make your git flow more organize or you can change the commit message.